Updated October 2019

 How does it work?

-To understand how andexanet works, it is helpful to understand how the factor Xa inhibitors work.
+To understand how andexanet works, it’s helpful to understand how the factor Xa inhibitors work.
 The factor Xa inhibitors block factor Xa, which is part of a system known as the “clotting cascade.”
 The clotting cascade is the system that allows blood to clot.
-By blocking factor Xa, apixaban and rivaroxaban reduce the risk of the body developing a blood clot in a place where it shouldn’t, but also decrease the body’s ability to form a clot when there is active bleeding.
+By blocking factor Xa, apixaban and rivaroxaban reduce the risk of the body developing a blood clot in a place where it shouldn’t, but they also decrease the body’s ability to form a clot when there is active bleeding.
 Andexanet alfa was designed to mimic factor Xa as a decoy.
 It binds to the anticoagulant, making it inactive and unable to block factor Xa.
 This allows the clotting cascade to act as it normally would in the event of bleeding – using factor Xa to form a clot and stop the bleeding.